Grand Theft Auto III: Accolades

 Grand Theft Auto III received multiple nominations and awards from gaming publications.
 It was awarded Game of the Year at the 2nd Game Developers Choice Awards, and from GameSpot and GameSpy.
 It was named the Best PlayStation 2 Game by Game Revolution, GameSpot, GameSpy, and IGN.
 It also won Best Action Game from Game Revolution, GameSpot, and IGN; Most Innovative from GameSpot; and Excellence in Game Design at the Game Developers Choice Awards.
 GameSpy also awarded the game Most Offensive, Best Use of Radio, and tied for Best Artificial Intelligence.
-It won the Global Award at the 7th CESA Game Awards in 2003 and an Award for Excellence at the 8th CESA Game Awards in 2004.
 At the 5th Annual Interactive Achievement Awards, Grand Theft Auto III won Outstanding Achievement in Game Design and Outstanding Achievement in Game Play Engineering, and was nominated for Console Action/Adventure Game of the Year.
 The following year at the 6th Annual Interactive Achievement Awards, the Windows version won Computer Action/Adventure Game of the Year and was nominated for Outstanding Innovation in Computer Gaming.
+The game was among ten honourees of the Award for Excellence at the 8th CESA Game Awards in 2004.